We Are Unable to Recommend You Medical Marijuana

 The current clinical guidelines are very clear in classifying cannabis as a therapeutic to avoid in any patient with a personal or family history of schizophrenia.

 While we appreciate that every person is different and psychiatric illnesses manifest as a spectrum, we cannot recommend cannabis if you are afflicted with schizophrenia.

-If you are under the care of a mental health specialist and prohibit us from discussing the role of therapeutic cannabis with your doctor, we can't recommend it as a medicinal agent.
+If you are not receiving ongoing mental health care, or if you are under the care of a mental health specialist but prohibit us from discussing the role of therapeutic cannabis with your doctor, we can't recommend it as a medicinal agent.

 If you feel our decision is wrong, you may use the form below to request a call with one of our doctors in order to explain your concerns and possibly have the decision reconsidered.